euwbah/musescore-xen-tuner/README.md

 ### Parsing a note

-Once the implicit/explicit accidentals on a `MSNote` has been tokenized.
-We apply the TuningConfig to calculate the `XenNote` string hash from properties of the `MSNote`.
+Once the implicit/explicit accidentals on a `MSNote` has been tokenized, we apply information from the TuningConfig to calculate the `XenNote` string hash from properties of the `MSNote`.
+Then, we can obtain `NoteData` from the `XenNote` + equaves calculation.

 ### Matching of an accidental